 12 Month Cash Flow Projection Templates as part of your Budget

 A 12 month cash flow projection template basically, is a budget which focuses on understanding cash flows for the next year.
 It is something essential to have in business, as you want to avoid any negative surprises at the end of the year.
 The first step in developing a 12-month cash flow projection is to assess expected revenues and expenses for each month for an entire financial year.

 If you’ve been in business, you can use the previous sale history to substantiate your sales and expense assumptions—and if you’re just starting out, you can use economic surveys and logic to determine what you can likely expect within a 12-month time period.

-The advantage of using a 12 months cash flow projection template is that you can correctly reflect seasonal patterns.
-This might lead that in some months you are losing money while income is coming in only in some months.
+The advantage of using a 12-month cash flow projection template is that you can correctly reflect seasonal patterns.
+This might lead that in some months you are losing money while income is coming in, only in some months.
 This budget will help you to better understand your cash position during the year and will prepare you to plan for sufficient liquidity for your business.
 Do not forget to factor in your future plans and market trends/conditions.
 For instance, if you’re planning to launch a new product or add a new item to your inventory of sales products, you should expect a certain “sales increment” which should ultimately be factored into your sales forecast.
-Similarly, if a competitor just entered your domain, you may consider showing an impact on sales volumes or prices if needed.
+Similarly, if a competitor just entered your domain, you may consider showing an impact on sales volumes or prices, if needed.

 What does a cash flow projection template look like? – Some examples are provided below:

 3 Year Cash Flow Projection Template – Your Business Plan